websta911/pictureLibrary/INSTALL.md

-# Install the Picture Library
+# Installation of the Picture Library

 ```
 Sudo Pip install virtualenv